 POLI 474

-In this course, we cover the Arab-Palestinian-Israeli conflict from a position of purposeful neutrality.
-My main goal in the course (as highlighted below) is to make students interact with views from various sides of the conflict and be able to articulate those views in a respectful manner.
-Importantly, I do not have a goal of persuading students toward any particular view.
-Because many of my students are members of the Church of Jesus Christ of Latter-day Saints, we also spend some time discussing the presence of the church in historic Palestine and modern-day Israel.
+In this course, we cover the Arab-Palestinian-Israeli conflict with a focus on understanding Arab/Palestinian and Jewish narratives.
+My main goal in the course (as highlighted below) is to make students articulate these narratives in a respectful manner, regardless of their agreement with them.
+I do not have a goal of persuading students toward any particular view.
+Because many of my students are members of the Church of Jesus Christ of Latter-day Saints, we also spend some time discussing the presence of the church in historic Palestine and modern-day Israel and Palestine.

 Course purpose from syllabus: